discoleo/Immunology/Oncology.Models.md

 ## Mouse Models

 Mouse models are actually a poor immunological model for solid tumours originating in adults.
-I will skip over the differences between the mouse and human and will focus on a set of different conceptual issues.
+I will skip over the differences between the mouse and human immune systems and will focus instead on a set of hidden conceptual issues.

 The life span of mice is very short compared to the age when tumours arise in adults.
 Thus, mice will never accumulate the mutations that a normal older adult will harbour.
 Adults who develop cancer probably have a similar (relatively) high burden of mutations and the immune system has come into contact with these mutations, ultimately developing at least some level of tolerance.